Goongoongup Bridge

-Goongoongup Bridge is a railway bridge in East Perth, Western Australia which crosses the Swan River and forms part of the Armadale line.
+The Goongoongup Bridge is a railway bridge in East Perth, Western Australia, which crosses the Swan River and forms part of the Armadale line.
 It opened on 24 July 1995 as part of the electrification of Perth's suburban railway network.
 The name is derived from the Nyungar word for the Claisebrook area.

-Goongoongup Bridge replaced the 1932 built timber Bunbury Bridge which was demolished in 1996.
+The Goongoongup Bridge replaced the 1932 built timber Bunbury Bridge which was demolished in 1996.
 It had replaced the original 1893 structure that was damaged by floods.

 The double-track concrete bridge is 407 m long and is supported by eight piers.
 A dual-use pedestrian/cycle pathway is beneath the main deck.

 A six-lane road bridge Windan Bridge opened in 2000 and is situated parallel and 2 m upstream from Goongoongup Bridge.

 Repairs

 In 2002, movement of soil on the eastern end of the bridge was detected.
 Displacement of 140 mm on the abutments was measured and engineering reports predicted the displacement would be 300 mm by the end of the century and that the abutment piles would yield in 10 to 20 years.

 Repair work by the Public Transport Authority commenced in August 2011 and was completed in early 2013.